scottbarnesg/smart-sec-cam/README.md

 NOTE: These instructions assume you are deploying to a Debian-based OS.

-1. Install the `python3-opencv` package and dependencies: `sudo apt-get install python3-opencv libatlas-base-dev`
+1. Install the required packages and dependencies: `sudo apt-get install python3-opencv libatlas-base-dev python3-libcamera python3-kms++ libcap-dev`
 2. Clone this repository
 3. Install the package: `cd backend && python3 -m pip install .[streamer]`.
 If you are using the Raspberry Pi camera module, run `cd backend && python3 -m pip install .[streamer,picam]`.